dataknut/airQual/docs/README.md

  * PM10 [plot](sccAirQualExplore_lockdown_Exploring%20the%20effect%20of%20UK%20covid%2019%20lockdown%20on%20air%20quality.html#fig:pm10recent): as for NO2 but less noticeable the week before lockdown.
 But also possibly weather effect?
  * PM2.5 [plot](sccAirQualExplore_lockdown_Exploring%20the%20effect%20of%20UK%20covid%2019%20lockdown%20on%20air%20quality.html#fig:pm25recent): much more obvious lockdown but not pre-lockdown effect.
 But also possibly weather effect and even maybe a sensor/measurement effect?
 The AURN data here has not yet been [ratified](https://uk-air.defra.gov.uk/assets/documents/Data_Validation_and_Ratification_Process_Apr_2017.pdf).

-NB: The AURN data used above is not yet  [ratified](https://uk-air.defra.gov.uk/assets/documents/Data_Validation_and_Ratification_Process_Apr_2017.pdf) as it less than 6 months old.

 #### General explorations